Société Nationale Petrolière Gabonaise

 Société Nationale Petrolière Gabonaise (SNPG) was the national petroleum company of Gabon.

 SNGP was founded in 1979 and disbanded in 1987.
-The country had no national petroleum company until the Gabon Oil Company was established in June 2011.
+After that, the country had no national petroleum company until the Gabon Oil Company was established in June 2011.

 Operations

 The government of Gabon controls petroleum and mineral rights within the state.
 Gabon's oil reserves are onshore, shallow water and deep water exploration blocks and working fields.

 Among the companies involved in contractual oil and gas work in Gabon are Africa Energy, Shell, Elf Gabon/TotalFinaElf, Vaalco Energy and Agip Gabon/ENI.